JessyDL/paradigm/readme.md

 ### Vulkan-hpp
 We use the generated hpp files from the Khronos group to get somewhat sensible C++ like code.

+# Documentation
+A reference documentation is available at [https://jessydl.github.io/paradigm/](https://jessydl.github.io/paradigm/).
+API examples, tutorials, and best practices guide will be written at a later time.
+For the time being, you can look at the example projects provided in the examples section.

 # Future
 ### Language
 This project will keep up with the latest C++ language improvements till atleast C++2a, as we require some of the newer features to create safer and easier to reason about interfaces for, amongst other things, serialization.
 After C++2a we will freeze the language to that version and keep it stable.